 - To sit down, back up against the chair or toilet until you feel it hit the back of your legs.

 - Place your involved leg forward.

 - Reach back with both hands and sit down.

-Getting Off a Chair or Toilet
+Getting off a Chair or Toilet

-- Place your involved leg forward

-- Push off with your arms

-- Do not reach for a walking device until your balance is secure.
+- Slide to the edge of the chair or toilet. - Push off with your arms while leaning forward slightly. - Do not reach for a walking device until your balance is secure.